 When she dropped these pretties off to me, she shared the sweetest display of love I could ever imagine!
 As she walked through her home of 45 years, packing to move closer to her grand babies, she picked this bowl and darling bud vases and packed them in a bag for me.

-I have learned if you have five close friends in your fall years of life, you are blessed.
+If you have five close friends in your fall years of life, you are blessed.
 God has blessed me.
-Kids now grown, our grandchildren have become the center of our lives.
+Kids now grown, our grandchildren have become the center of my life.